 - Under Where do you want to put the data?, do one of the following:

-- To place the PivotTable or PivotChart report in an existing worksheet, select Existing worksheet, and then type the first cell in the range of cells where you want to locate the PivotTable report.
+- To place the PivotTable or PivotChart report in an existing worksheet, select Existing worksheet, and then type the address of the first cell in the range of cells where you want to locate the PivotTable report.